Fcstro/The-Mood/README.md

     ```

 2. Open `The_Mood-SPA` in a browser:
-    - You can use a local server like [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) in VS Code.
+    - Use a local server like [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) in VS Code.
     - Or run a static file server (e.g., `npx serve`).

 ---